Does my child have to be potty trained?

 Do you utilize any curriculum materials?

-FSYC utilizes the ABC Jesus Loves Me curriculum as the foundation for our program.
+FSYC utilizes the Zoo Phonics curriculum as the foundation for our program.
 We also align our program to help our students to be exposed to elements within the TEKS as outlined by the state of Texas.

 What do you do for discipline?